isomerpages/moe-peicaisec/_our-peicai-family/Partners/Partners.md

 ---
 title: Partners
-permalink: /about-us/our-peicai-family/partners
+permalink: /about-us/our-peicai-family/partners/
 description: ""
 third_nav_title: Partners
 ---
 <h4><strong>Partnerships with Parents, Alumni and External Organisations</strong></h4>
-<p>Peicai Secondary School (PCSS) is committed to &ldquo;nurturing critical and independent learners with love for self, family and society&rdquo;.
+<p><font size="3">Peicai Secondary School (PCSS) is committed to &ldquo;nurturing critical and independent learners with love for self, family and society&rdquo;.
 This commitment remains resolute in the ongoing efforts to develop students who are ready to overcome challenges of the 21st century.
 PCSS acknowledges that to achieve our mission, it is essential that our school leverages on our collaboration with stakeholders to support the learning as well as development of the child.&nbsp;</p>
 <p>Our goal is to nurture partnerships via a whole-school approach, a shared partnership vision as well as a school culture, all of which seek to foster meaningful and sustainable partnerships.&nbsp;</p>
 <p>In line with our Strategic Thrust 4: Engaged &amp; Supportive Partners, we would like to strive towards&nbsp;</p>
 <ul>